carolsemerano/Credit_Risk_Analysis/README.md

 ## Overview

 The purpose of this analysis is to compare the performance of different models of supervised machine learning to sample and predict credit risk in an imbalanced dataset.
 Analyses were created in Jupyter Notebooks, using Python libraries imbalanced-learn, and scikit-learn.
-The machine learning models used in this project were naive random oversampling, SMOTE, cluster centroids, SMOTEEN, Balanced Random Forest, and Easy Ensemble.
+The machine learning models used in this project were naive random oversampling, SMOTE, cluster centroids, SMOTEENN, Balanced Random Forest, and Easy Ensemble.

 ## Results